Interactive work on the compute nodes

 • Understand why one may need an interactive session

-• Start an interactive session with multiple cores
+• How to work with an interactive session (single + multiple cores)

 Compute allocations in this workshop